ucb-ee192/telemetry-pub/README.md

 ## Quickstart
 ### Plotter setup
 Telemetry depends on these:
-- Python (ideally 3.4 or later, may also work on 2.7)
+- Python (ideally 2.7.
+The graphing features were designed for 3.4 or later, but the serial console is 2.7 only)
 - numpy 1.9.2 or later
 - matplotlib 1.4.3 or later
 - PySerial

 #### On Windows
-For Windows platforms, [Python](https://www.python.org/downloads/), [numpy](http://sourceforge.net/projects/numpy/files/NumPy/), [matplotlib](http://matplotlib.org/downloads.html) and can be downloaded.
+For Windows platforms, [Python](https://www.python.org/downloads/), [numpy](http://sourceforge.net/projects/numpy/files/NumPy/), [matplotlib](http://matplotlib.org/downloads.html) and [curses] (https://github.com/jmcb/python-pdcurses/blob/master/INSTALL.rst) (make sure to choose the correct version of python) must be downloaded & installed.

+Currently only python 2.7 is compatable with the serial terminal.

 Other software can be installed through pip, Python's package manager. pip is located in your Python/Scripts folder, and the installation commands for the necessary packages are: